Skip to main content

 Michael Frawley – Chief Risk Officer

-Background & Experience: Michael joined AIB as Chief Risk Officer in July 2022.
-A senior risk professional with a 26 year banking career spanning retail, commercial, wholesale, asset management, trade finance, strategy implementation and risk management experience, he also has extensive international experience from his previous roles at HSBC in the UK, Asia and the Americas.
-His most recent role prior to AIB was as Chief Risk Officer of Permanent TSB.
-Michael holds an MBA from Columbia Business School, New York, a B.Comm from University College, Cork and is a CFA holder.
+Background & Experience: Michael was appointed Chief Risk Officer in July 2022.
+Prior to joining AIB he had 26 years’ banking experience across retail, commercial, wholesale, asset management, trade finance, strategy implementation and risk management, including international roles at HSBC and Permanent TSB.
+Michael holds an MBA from Columbia Business School, a B.Comm from University College Cork and is a CFA holder.

 David McCormack – Chief People Officer

 Background &Experience: David was appointed Chief People Officer in October 2023.
-As a Senior HR Professional with over 25 years’ experience, David has held roles across all facets of the HR Function including most recently Group Deputy Chief People Officer and Head of HR in AIB UK.
-David has been responsible for overseeing the design and implementation of significant strategic programmes aligning employees to the strategic and cultural ambition of the Group while maintaining a visionary affinity and connection with people through his authentic leadership style.
-David holds a Bachelor’s Degree in Business Studies, specialising in HR and has completed the IESE Advanced Management Programme.
+With over 25 years’ experience as a senior HR professional, he has held roles across all facets of the HR function, including Group Deputy Chief People Officer and Head of HR in AIB UK.
+David has overseen the design and implementation of major strategic programmes aligning employees to the Group’s cultural and strategic ambitions.

 Paul Travers - Managing Director Climate Capital

-Background and Experience: Paul joined AIB as the Head of Energy, Climate Action and Infrastructure seven years ago and was appointed to AIB's Executive Committee as Head of Climate Capital in February 2024.
-His primary role is renewables lending activities with a focus on renewable energy companies and projects, and critical infrastructure with a strong ESG element across Ireland, the UK, Europe and North America.
+Background and Experience: Paul was appointed Head of Climate & Infrastructure Capital in February 2024 after joining AIB in 2018 as the Head of Energy, Climate Action and Infrastructure.
+He leads lending activities for renewables and critical infrastructure projects across Ireland, the UK, Europe and North America.
 Prior to AIB, Paul was previously the Head of Macquarie Capital Ireland, which is an infrastructure and renewables specialist investor and one of the world’s largest infrastructure asset managers.
-Paul was also a Director for numerous investments.
-He is a qualified accountant.
+Paul was also a Director for numerous Macquarie investments.
+He is a qualified accountant and a Certified Bank Director.
+He also serves as a Non-Executive Director on the Board of AIB Group (UK) p.l.c.

 Mary Whitelaw - Chief Strategy and Sustainability Officer